 Table of Contents

-While companies across industries have realised the advantages of work-from-home (WFH) in the backdrop of the Coronavirus pandemic, there has been a major shift of the workforce towards tier-2 cities, where the cost of living is less, the work and life balance is better and housing remains affordable.
-This has inspired Indian real estate developers, as well as state governments, to focus more on these high-potential and yet, neglected markets.
+Amid businesses in India realising the advantages of the work-from-home (WFH) concept in the backdrop of the Coronavirus pandemic, there has been a major shift of the workforce towards tier 2 cities in India.
+In these tier 2 cities, the cost of living is less, the work-life balance is better and housing remains affordable, as compared to mega cities in spite of a huge jump in values in the past one decade, backed by infrastructure development.
+This has inspired Indian real estate developers, as well as state governments, to focus more on these tier 2 cities which are high-potential and yet, neglected markets.

 For example, in a tourist state like Goa, the government has been working in partnership with Software Technology Parks of India (STPI) to create the infrastructure to facilitate software exports and promote tech entrepreneurship in the region.
 As tech companies become location agnostic, options like Goa could attract more investment.
-Many other states are working to incentivise manufacturing in their key tier-II cities, as part of the Make in India programme.
-Analysts maintain that such cities, which may also be part of industrial corridors, could be hotbeds for future growth of the economy and the real estate market in particular.
+Many other states are working to incentivise manufacturing in their key tier 2 cities, as part of the Make in India programme.
+Analysts maintain that such tier 2 cities in India, which may also be part of industrial corridors, could be hotbeds for future growth of the economy and the real estate market in particular.

-Indian cities are classified as X (tier-1), Y (tier-2) and Z (tier-3) categories by the government, based on the population density.
-There are eight metropolitan tier-1 cities – Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Kolkata, Ahmedabad and Pune.
-On the other hand, 104 cities are categorised as tier-2, while the remaining cities fall under the tier-3 category.
+What is tier 1 and tier 2 cities?
+Indian cities are classified as X (tier 1 cities in India), Y (tier 2 cities in India) and Z (tier 3 cities in India) categories by the government, based on the population density.
+There are eight metropolitan tier 1 cities in India – Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Kolkata, Ahmedabad and Pune.
+On the other hand, 104 cities are categorised as tier 2 cities in India, while the remaining cities fall under the tier 3 cities in India category.

-Tier-1 cities are densely populated and have higher living expenses.
-There are major international airports, industries, top multi-specialty hospitals, education, and research institutes in these cities.
-Urban planners and economists believe that certain cities, officially classified as tier-2, are as good as any tier-1 city.
-The economic activities and lifestyle in the cities like Gurgaon, Noida, Vellore, Coimbatore, Kochi, Thiruvananthapuram, Patna, Rajkot, Goa, Lucknow and Jaipur could elevate these cities to the next level in the coming years.
+Tier 1 cities are densely populated and have higher living expenses.
+There are major international airports, industries, top multi-specialty hospitals, education, and research institutes in the Tier 1 cities.
+Urban planners and economists believe that certain cities, officially classified as tier 2 cities in India, are so good that there is not much difference between tier 1 and tier 2 cities.
+The economic activities and lifestyle in the cities like Gurgaon, Noida, Vellore, Coimbatore, Kochi, Thiruvananthapuram, Patna, Rajkot, Goa, Lucknow and Jaipur could elevate these tier 2 cities in India to the next level in the coming years.

 |Decent infrastructure and connectivity||Poor international air connectivity|